rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-07-19-Meet-Team-RailsGEnthusiasts.md

 Hello to everyone from Sofia, Bulgaria :)<br/>
-We are Sophia and Boryana - Team RailsGirlsEnthusiasts (RailsGEnthusiasts) and our couches Andrew R., Marta R., Tsvety M. :)
+We are Sophia and Boryana - Team RailsGirlsEnthusiasts (RailsGEnthusiasts) and our coaches Andrew R., Marta R., Tsvety M. :)

 ###Who are we?
 <img src="https://cloud.githubusercontent.com/assets/9285851/8754798/bf350628-2cce-11e5-9d0a-74ba118ec0d9.jpg"><br/>